Historic Quaker Houses of Bucks County, PA

 1711, 1735, and 1812:

 The sandstone walls of this farmhouse have three datestones: 1711, 1735, and 1812.
-Image source: Lee J. Stoltzfus
+Image source: Lee J. Stoltzfus.

 A Springhouse with an 1808 Datestone:

 A sandstone springhouse along the driveway.
-Image source: Lee J. Stoltzfus
+Image source: Lee J. Stoltzfus.

-The First-Floor Floorplan:
+The First-Floor Plan:

-Above: Image source: Floorplan: National Register of Historic Places, Nancy Van Dolsen
+Above: Image source: Floor plan: National Register of Historic Places, Nancy Van Dolsen

-The three datestones on the house have the dates 1711, 1735 and 1812.
+The three datestones on the house have the dates 1711, 1735, and 1812.
 The 1711 section of the house may have originally stood on the foundation of the western three bays and was probably incorporated into the 1812 section of the house.

 The Addition by G. Edwin Brumbaugh: